Mitral valve replacement surgery may be needed for mitral valve regurgitation or mitral valve stenosis.

-and replacement are typically open-heart surgeries.
+Valve replacement is typically done as an open-heart surgery.
 Minimally invasive types of

 surgery may be another option.
-This section describes open-heart
+This document describes open-heart

 During valve surgery, you are given